 DIFFICULTY: Many of our days will involve walking trails/jeep roads all morning.
-These are mostly level to moderate grade and easy walking, but do involve being on foot for several hours.
+These are mostly level to moderate grade, but the ground is often uneven, and although the walking conditions are generally of easy to moderate difficulty, many days will involve being on foot for several hours.
 This will be especially true of our time at Intervales and Itatiaia.